Strong Ref Cursors With Table Based Record Datatype

 Can we use any PL/SQL datatypes for declaring our Strong Ref Cursor?

 Let’s write an example.
-In this example we will create a Strong Ref Cursor based on Table Based Record Datatype.
+Here we will create a Strong Ref Cursor with Table Based Record Datatype.

 SET SERVEROUTPUT ON DECLARE /*Create Ref Pointer Type*/ TYPE my_RefCur IS REF CURSOR RETURN employees%ROWTYPE; /*Create Cursor Variable*/ cur_var my_RefCur; rec_var employees%ROWTYPE; BEGIN OPEN cur_var FOR SELECT * FROM employees WHERE employee_id = 100; FETCH cur_var INTO rec_var; CLOSE cur_var; DBMS_OUTPUT.PUT_LINE ('Employee '||rec_var.first_name||' has salary '||rec_var.salary||'.'); END; /